 - within 14 days after receiving contributions or making disbursements of more than \$750 in a calendar year and - by January 31 of each year following the year when the initial report was filed.
-In addition, in a year ٠ when the candidate's name or a ballot question appears on the ballot, a report must be filed: - 10 days before the primary or special primary; - 10 days before the general election or special election; and - 30 days after a general or special election.
-0
+In addition, in a year when the candidate's name or a ballot question appears on the ballot, a report must be filed: - 10 days before the primary or special primary.
+This report is required regardless of whether the candidate or issue is on the primary ballot or a primary is not conducted; - o 10 days before the general election or special election; and - 30 days after a general or special election.

+Final Reports

-Final Reports: A final report may be filed at any time after all debts have been settled and all assets in excess of \$100 in the aggregate are disposed of.
+A final report may be filed at any time after all debts have been settled and all assets in excess of \$100 in the aggregate are disposed of.
 Candidates and committees file reports with the filing officer.
 Once a final report has been submitted, no further reports are required.